miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/basket-synchronization.md

 When the user adds products to their basket or change a products' quantity from Mealz's components, Mealz compares the newest basket to the oldest one, and sends to the retailer the list of products to add or remove.

-Lastly, if the user pays their cart, Mealz needs to be updated, because:
+Lastly, if the user pays their cart, Mealz needs to be updated because:

 - Just as the user's cart will be reset, Mealz needs to reset the basket to start afresh for the next user's cart
-- For analytics purposes, Mealz needs to know that the cart has been paid, and the total price paid for the cart, so that we can present you with stats of how many products of this cart were added from Mealz's features
+- For analytics purposes, Mealz needs to know that the cart has been paid, and the total amount paid for the cart, so that we can provide you with statistics on how many products in this cart were added through Mealz's features

 ![Basket sync diagram](https://storage.googleapis.com/assets.miam.tech/kmm_documentation/web/explanations/basket_sync.png "Basket sync diagram")